carbon-language/carbon-lang/docs/design/code_and_name_organization.md

 -   Easier to add more optional arguments, which we expect to need for [interoperability](#imports-from-other-languages) and [URLs](#imports-from-urls).
--   Avoids defining keywords for optional fields: `library`, `as`, and possibly more long-term.
+-   Avoids defining keywords for optional fields, such as `library`.
+    -   Interoperability and package management may add more fields long-term.

 Disadvantages: